Skip to main content

 Verify the fix on a fresh migration

-You don’t need to leave your current Advanced Devin session.
+You don’t need to leave your current Devin session.
 After the playbook update is saved, use the same session to launch a standard Devin session that tests the updated playbook against the exact scenario that failed before:If this session succeeds, the fix works.
 If it hits a new edge case (e.g., circular FK references), feed that session back into the Improve Playbook tab for another round.